 - A completed paper application with $180 application/licensure fee. (http://floridasoccupationaltherapy.gov/resources/) Must be mailed.

-- Proof of Prometric scheduled Exam Date.
+- Proof of scheduled Exam Date.
 This is not the NBCOT Authorization or eligibility to Test (ATT) letter.
-This Prometric letter includes an exam confirmation number we can verify online.
+This letter/email must be from the exam vendor.
 Please note any previously submitted documents prior to the submission of an application, must be re-submitted with the application.
-(We cannot associate documents until an application and fee is received which generates a file number).

 - Proof of NBCOT Exam results requested to be sent to Florida (a score transfer).
 An email confirmation receipt is sufficient.